joschu/cgt/doc/index.rst

 However, CGT makes some core changes that necessitated a new codebase:

 1. C++/CUDA implementations of ops don't use the Python C-API.
 Furthermore, the computation graph is compiled into a data-structure that can be executed fully independently of python.
 Hence, multithreaded execution is possible.
-2. Internally, CGT substantially revises the internal datastructures and compilation pipeline.
-The following practical benefits result:
+2. Internally, CGT substantially reimagines the data-structures and compilation pipeline, which (in our view) leads to a cleaner codebase and makes ultra-fast compilation possible.

-- Much faster graph simplification, which is designed carefully to take linear time in the size of the graph.
-- Most shape errors can be detected at graph construction time.

 CGT aims to make it easy to to construct large and complicated models, while ensuring that the resulting code is concise and closely resembles the underlying mathematical expressions.